 Anyone who believes that Americans are more psychotic than other people holds some extremely anti-American sentiments.
 Americans aren't more psychotic.
 We just have more guns.

 An assault weapons ban is possible.
 It could happen at the federal level — and should.
 But if Washington, D.C., won't lead, it can happen state-by-state.

 Connecticut — in the wake of the Sandy Hook Elementary School shootings in Newtown — enacted some of the toughest gun-violence measures of any state.
 After they were signed into law, gun-related deaths in Connecticut started to drop, according to the Giffords Law Center to prevent Gun Violence.
 Deaths from firearms in that state fell from 226 in 2012 to 164 in 2016.

-Listen to the emotional testimony of Rep. Rich Vial, who represents Wilsonville, on the Oregon House floor, as he announced he would be a "yes" vote for the Boyfriend Loophole law.
+Listen to the emotional testimony of Rep. Rich Vial, R-Scholls, last week on the House floor, as he announced he would be a "yes" vote for the Boyfriend Loophole law.
 It wasn't an anti-gun screed.
 It wasn't partisan rancor.
 It was mature, thoughtful, poignant and well-reasoned.